Saturday, January 2, 2016

 Dad's (#28 - Rated 7.0 out of 12)

 Dad's Root Beer distinguished itself as a brand and industry innovator when it became the first product to use the six-pack format invented by the Atlanta Paper Company in the 1940s.
 Dad's also introduced the half-gallon bottle, becoming the first brand to market this size.
 Dad's was marketed as a family.
-"Junior" bottle size was the smallest, 7, 10 or 12 ounces.
-"Mama" was a quart bottle, and "Papa" was a half gallon bottle.
+The "Junior" bottle size was the smallest, 7, 10, or 12 ounces.
+Mama was a quart bottle, and Papa was a half-gallon bottle.

 The Klapman and Berns families sold all rights to the Dad's name and logo to IC Industries in the 1970s.
 During the 1970s, Chicago-based television advertising for Dad's featured a different jingle sung by an ensemble with the following lyrics: